Role: Technical Lead # Team: 4 developers, 4 designers # Duration: 14 weeks # Year: 2025

 ~/outcomes

-~80% reduction in embedding API calls through TTL-based query caching.
+~80% reduction in embedding API calls through TTL-based query caching on repeated retrieval paths.

-Responsive graph interaction retained during internal testing with 100+ node scenarios after performance fixes.
+Responsive interaction retained during internal testing with 100+ node scenarios after performance fixes.

-Production-oriented quality signals added across rate limiting, validation, logging, health checks, and test coverage.
+Production-oriented quality signals added across rate limiting, validation, logging, health checks, and CI coverage.